abrarhayat/abrarhayat/README.md

 ### Hi there 👋

 I am Abrar Hayat from Dhaka, Bangladesh.
-After I graduated from Electrical Engineering at the end of 2016, I got into the software industry and since then my interests have stayed there.
-I mainly work on web applications but it oftens reaches to Deep Learning and Game Development.
+I got into the software industry after I graduated from Electrical Engineering at the end of 2016, since then my interests have settled here.
+I mainly work on Web Applications but it oftens reaches to Mobile App Development, Deep Learning and Game Development.
 In my free time, I like to take photos or sing and play on my guitar.
 Learning gives me a different level of satisfaction, so learning new things is never going to stop for me.

 - 🔭 I’m currently working on Full Stack Web Applications and Mobile Apps
 - 🌱 I’m currently learning the latest web technologies, deep learning and game development